 Here’s a list of common foods that can either boost your pup’s health or wreck havoc in its body.
 Check them out!

 What Fruits Can My Dog Eat?

-Apples – Totally acceptable as this fruit is an excellent source of fiber as well as vitamins A and C. Being low in fat and proteins, apples make a great snack for senior dogs.
-You can also offer your pooch apples in a frozen form as an icy treat, when the weather is too hot.
+Apples – Totally acceptable as this fruit is an excellent source of fibre as well as vitamins A and C. Being low in fat and proteins, apples make a great snack for senior dogs.
+You can also offer your pooch apples in a frozen form as an icy treat when the weather is too hot.
 The core and seeds have to be removed, obviously.

 Bananas – Yes, it’s fine to give bananas to your pooch, but only in moderate amounts.
-An excellent low-calorie treat, and high in fiber, vitamins, potassium, biotin and copper; this fruit has a high-sugar content, which makes it unfit to be included regularly in your dog’s diet.
+An excellent low-calorie treat, and high in fibre, vitamins, potassium, biotin and copper; this fruit has a high sugar content, which makes it unfit to be included regularly in your dog’s diet.